Cow and Chicken: Home media

+Promotions

+Taco Bell promoted the series with a licensed kids meal featuring five toys from Cow and Chicken at 4200 restaurants beginning in February 1999.

 Video games

 Cow, Chicken, and the Red Guy are playable characters in the 2006 racing game Cartoon Network Racing, which released on the PlayStation 2 and Nintendo DS.
 The PlayStation 2 version includes Flem and Earl as playable characters.

-Cow/Supercow, Chicken, and the Red Guy are playable characters in the kart racing video game Cartoon Network Speedway, which released on the Game Boy Advance in North America on November 17, 2003.
+Cow/Supercow, Chicken, and the Red Guy are playable characters in the kart racing video game Cartoon Network Speedway, which released on the Game Boy Advance in North America on November 17, 2004.

+Cow and Chicken are playable characters and other characters cameo from the show in the party video game Cartoon Network: Block Party, which released on the Game Boy Advance in North America on August 5, 2004.

+Cow and Chicken: Super Cow Adventure platform java game developed by Cobra Mobile was released on mobile devices on 2007.
+The Red Guy kidnaps Chicken and Cow must save him and defeat The Red Guy.
+The game contains 21 levels and 1 mini game.

 In the online video game FusionFall, one of the character items is based on Cow and Chicken.
 Cow and Chicken's cousin, Boneless Chicken, can also be seen on a billboard in the game.
 Though not in the game, Cow is seen as Supercow as a statue at Mt.
 Neverest.